HOW TO MANAGE CRAVINGS

 - Practice the 4Ds … Breathe DEEPLY.
 DRINK a glass of water.
 DO something else.
 DELAY for 10 minutes.

-To come up with your own list of distractions, think about the times of the day when you crave a cigarette or e-cigarette, chewing tobacco, snuff or vape the most and match up a tip.
+To come up with your own list of distractions and tips for managing cravings, think about the times of the day when you crave a cigarette or e-cigarette, chewing tobacco, snuff or vape the most and match up a tip.
 For example, if you always light up in the car, turn on the radio instead and sing along with the song.
 Most songs are three to five minutes.
 Once you’re done, your craving should be gone.